MSc Investment and Financial Management

-Exposure to state-of-the-art knowledge: The course introduces you to the experience, expertise and latest research findings of the dynamic Accounting, Finance and Governance (AFG) research group.
+The course introduces you to the experience, expertise and latest research findings of the dynamic Finance research group (FIN).
 Which means you will be taught by leading academics and professionals at the forefront of research, practice and policy in corporate and investment finance.